khanturr/khanturr/README.md

 ## 🎸 About Me

 I'm Hunter Purevbayar, a senior at Tufts University, pursuing a B.S. in Computer Science.
-I'm passionate about data science, machine learning, and software engineering
+I'm passionate about data science, machine learning, and software engineering.

-## 👨‍💻 Projects
+## 👨‍💻 Notable Projects

 ### [Virtual Machine](https://github.com/khanturr/Universal-Machine)
 - Developed a Turing-complete 14 instruction-set universal machine emulator in C.